Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Introduction

 \section{Introduction}

-Recent progress in pre-trained language models has led to state-of-the-art abstractive summarization models that are capable of generating highly fluent and concise summaries~\citep{lewis2020bart, zhang2020pegasus, raffel2020exploring}.
+Progress in pre-trained language models has led to state-of-the-art abstractive summarization models capable of generating highly fluent and concise summaries~\citep{lewis2020bart, zhang2020pegasus, raffel2020exploring}.
 Abstractive summarization models do not suffer from the restrictive nature of extractive summarization systems that only copy parts of the source document.
 However, their ability to generate non-factual content~\citep{cao2018faithful, maynez2020faithfulness} and their lack of clear interpretability makes it harder to debug their errors and deploy them in real-world scenarios.
-Towards interpretable summarization models, \citet{jing1999decomposition, jing2000cut} show that human summaries typically follow a cut-and-paste process.
-This further motivated them to propose a modular architecture involving separate operations that perform sentence extraction, sentence reduction, sentence fusion, etc. Most recent efforts on explainable abstractive summarization follow an extractive-abstractive framework that only provides supporting evidence or `rationales' for the summary~\citep{hsu2018unified, gehrmann2018bottom, liu2019text, zhao2020seal, li2021ease}.
-These models are good at highlighting words or sentences from the source document but are not able to explicitly capture the generative process of a summary, i.e., the reasoning steps performed in order to generate each summary sentence from the source document sentence(s), like sentence compression, fusion, etc. In this work, we seek to bridge this gap by proposing a novel \textit{Summarization Program} framework for explaining abstractive summarization, which views summarization as a systematic reasoning process over source document sentences.
+Towards interpretable summarization models, \citet{jing1999decomposition, jing2000cut} show that human summaries typically follow a cut-and-paste process, and propose a modular architecture involving separate operations that perform sentence extraction, sentence reduction, sentence fusion, etc. Most recent efforts on explainable abstractive summarization follow an extractive-abstractive framework that only provides supporting evidence or `rationales' for the summary~\citep{hsu2018unified, gehrmann2018bottom, liu2019text, zhao2020seal, li2021ease}.
+These models highlight words or sentences from the source document but are not able to explicitly capture the generative process of a summary, i.e., the reasoning steps performed in order to generate each summary sentence from the source document sentence(s), like sentence compression, fusion, etc. In this work, we seek to bridge this gap by proposing a novel \textit{Summarization Program} framework for explaining abstractive summarization, that views summarization as a systematic reasoning process over document sentences.